openpond/opentool/examples/README.md

 ## Examples

-### `full-metadata/` - Complete Metadata Example
+### `full-metadata/`
 A comprehensive example showing all metadata features:
-- Custom metadata.ts file with full configuration
+- Custom `metadata.ts` file with full configuration
-- Tool-level payment overrides
+- Tool-level payment overrides and discovery data
-- Rich discovery metadata with examples and performance data
-- Complex mathematical calculator tool

-### `minimal/` - Smart Defaults Example
-A minimal example demonstrating automatic metadata generation:
-- No metadata.ts file required
-- Smart defaults from package.json and folder structure
-- Simple greeting tool
-- Automatic tool discovery and schema generation
+- Dual ESM/CommonJS outputs for the compiled tools and servers

 ## Testing Examples Locally